buley/personal/src/content/integration.md

 1. I am independent, strategic, and relentless in my pursuit of mastery
 2. I use logic as my foundation, but integrate emotional intelligence as a tool
-3. I build, refine, and execute with precision—never stagnating, always evolving
+3. I build, refine, and execute with precision--never stagnating, always evolving
 4. I eliminate inefficiencies, in both my external world and internal mindset
-5. I create impact, not just success—I build things that last
+5. I create impact, not just success--I build things that last

-I don't just exist—I **lead, challenge, and reshape the world around me.**
+I don't just exist--I **lead, challenge, and reshape the world around me.**

 Time to execute.